SudheerKReddyG/sudheer.github.io/docs/main/deploy.md

-# How to deploy MKDOCS Project - sudheer
+# How to deploy MKDOCS Project

 ## How to create new mkdocs project
 <pre><code class="shell">C:\Users\sudhe>py -m mkdocs new sudheer</code></pre>